sajjadhossainshohag/sajjadhossainshohag/README.md

 I am a **full-stack web developer** with a strong focus on building **scalable, high-performance applications**.
 I have extensive experience in **Laravel, React, Next.js, and API development**, and I thrive on solving complex technical challenges.

-Passionate about **FinTech, SaaS platforms, and AI-driven products**, I combine clean, maintainable code with modern DevOps practices to deliver robust solutions.
-My goal is to **create impactful products that help businesses grow and scale efficiently**.

 ---

 ## 🧑‍💻 About Me